ministryofjustice/moj-frontend/docs/components/add-another/_overview.md

 The ‘add another’ component works best as a slim component for entering brief information.
 This could include:

 -	dates
+-	text fields, for example the names of offences, programmes or people
 -	expenses and their amounts
--	text fields, for example names of offences, programmes or people

-The fieldsets must be related information.
+The fieldsets must relate to one another.

 ## When not to use

+Items that are added to the add another component are only saved when the user selects a primary green button (for example ‘submit’ or ‘save and continue’).
+If they refresh the page all the data will be lost.

+Users may also find it hard to review what they've added on long pages, especially if they're checking it against a paper form.
+Very long pages may also cause performance issues (plain English way of saying this!)

-Do not use this component to gather information that is:
+For these reasons, do not use this component to gather information that is:

 -	lengthy
--	complex, especially using multiple components like radio buttons and checkboxes
+-	complex, especially if you need to use multiple components like radio buttons and checkboxes to get it
 -	entered many times, for example from a spreadsheet
 - unrelated, because it’s not ‘another’ thing
 -	for categories and sub-categories (this is not accessible)

-This is because	items are only saved when the user selects a primary green button (for example ‘submit’ or ‘save and continue’).
-If they refresh the page, all the data will be lost.

-Users may also find it hard to review what they've added on long pages, especially if they're checking it against a paper form

 Use the [‘add to a list’ pattern](/patterns/add-to-a-list/) for these scenarios.